 Nearly 75% of all people who are allergic to pollen-producing plants will also be allergic to

 ragweed.
 So in general, if your body reacts to ragweed pollen, it is more than likely to also react to other pollens.

-ragweed.
 People with ragweed allergy may also get symptoms when they eat cantaloupe, watermelon, or banana.
 This link between certain

 Chamomile tea, sunflower seeds and honey containing pollen from Compositae family members can

 if you are not allergic to ragweed, you've most likely heard of the symptoms and have come across many people who struggle

 with them during the late summer and fall months.
 More commonly referred to as hay fever, the symptoms range from mild irritation, runny nose,

 puffy eyes, stuffy nose and sneezing to inflamed sinuses and a sore throat.
 More severe allergy sufferers may

 exhibit these symptoms as well more severe reactions like asthma attack, sinusitis, headaches, and